 “The city has spent so much money on that space, and I kind of feel like they left us all behind,” Latimer said.
 “It seemed like it was so easy for them to get the funding, but when you’re talking about funding from the city or from private donors or other organizations to put resources in our neighborhood, we have to jump through so many hoops.”

 On thin ice

 The library isn’t the only notable addition to the new center.
-The creation of another rink to the facility brought more possibilities for skating-related programming.
+The creation of another NHL-sized rink in the facility brought more possibilities for skating-related programming.